stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### PILCHARDS

 And you never got to the end of the story.
 And then you just came back in when we were having a situation with Worshiper.
-What, what happened?
+What--what happened?

 #### UNAL